olwend/CV/README.md

 Over many projects and organisations the same questions arise, a good tester becomes a touchstone and develops uncanny ability to predict issues.
 I have learnt to trust my hunches and ability to evidence risks prior to their breaking as issues.

 #### COMMUNICATION
+- Automated test suites as great demo tools
 - Timely and accurate updates to stakeholders of current status of quality and the severity to show impact on project status against plan
 - Clarification of ideas and translation of aspirations into a real plan, which peers and overall team can enact.
-- Challenging participant in agile scrum and planning sessions.
+- I'm a challenging participant in agile scrum and planning sessions.
 - Management of people - listening, echoing back to help refine and clarify their development concerns and goals.
-I have mentored and trained up 6 novice testers, all of whom are still progressing in their test careers.
+I have most proud that I mentored and trained up 6 novice testers, all of whom are still progressing in their test careers.
 - I implemented a personal development tool to clarify the agile test role and ensure test engineers were given a clear learning path for agile proficiency.

 #### UNDERSTANDING OF LARGE ENTERPRISE IT SYSTEMS